ChannelZ

 Installation

-This application is written in Rust and can be installed using Cargo.
+This application is written in Rust and can alternatively be built from source using Cargo:

 --bin channelz \